-A dependent variable is a variable that might change due to the independent variable.
+A dependent is the variable where the research is done for.
+It is the variable that might change due to changes in the independent variable.

 Examples of dependent variables

 Examples make it more easy to understand what dependent variables are.
 I will give you three.

 Income, age of marriage, hours spend in the kitchen, may be different for male and female.
 Now three dependent variables can be identified: income, age of marriage, hours spent in the kitchen are the dependent variable and gender is the independent variable.

 A second example: when a student attends a course changes in knowledge could happen.
 So the dependent variable is knowledge and the change (if any) might be due to attending the course which is the independent variable.